TheEmeraldsPlayer/CodingRules/README.md

 ### 1.1 Class Summaries
 Every class that is created should have a brief summary on what it does, to give the reader a quick rundown/refresher on what it does.
 Please make sure that the summary can be readable at a glance and make new lines if the line is too long.
+OPTIONAL: If you want to leave some sort of date of signature or additional information behind on the summary you can do it.
 Example: When creating class `InputController`, the brief summary is as follows:
 ```c#
   ...